Essenceia/essenceia.github.io/content/projects/_index.md

 ---
-title: "Projects"
+title: "Other projects"
 description: "Project list."
 cascade:
   showReadingTime: false
 ---
-This section contains a list of some of my projects, the biggest one is the NASDAQ HFT FPGA.
+This section contains a list of some of my other recent projects outside of the HFT FPGA.